acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 So far we've only looked inside (the limited) class definition to try to determine if `Money` is a DTO or a Value Object.
 We have struggled because DTOs and Value Objects can sometimes look very similar.
 We simply don't know enough about `Money` to determine what it is.

-How could we have revealed intent within the `Money` object to help our fellow engineers?
+How could we reveal intent within the `Money` object to help our fellow engineers?

 - Naming\
 Perhaps the most useful tool we have as engineers is how we name things.
 When thinking about an example I could use for this article which could be a Value Object or a DTO - I ensured name of class was intentionally vague.
 When we're naming our classes we should take the opportunity to reveal intent, if we can.